 As for what sorts of artifacts you can find in these container folders, if there is any internet functionality in the app, there will be cookies, history, and so on.
 There are also folders for files that are synced across Microsoft accounts and a cache for large files that the app can recreate but would rather not.

 These apps function like mobile apps in that when they are inactive, they are suspended to conserve resources.
 The threads are stopped but the app stays in memory (unless Windows needs the memory for something else).
 Memory pages are stored in C:\swapfile.sys if they need to be set aside for a while.
 It’s possible that these pages will be compressed.

 There was a lot more to talk about, too: what’s leftover after an app is uninstalled (lots of registry stuff!), how you can get lists of installed apps, and so on.
 The slides and tools from the presentation can be found at https://github.com/ydkhatri/Appx-Analysis if you want to learn more.I am grateful to have had the opportunity to attend this talk and many others at the conference.
 Thank you to the LCDI and Magnet Forensics for making this possible!

 Blog written by Champlain College first year Jessica HunsbergerBe sure to check us out on Twitter @ChampForensics, Instagram @ChampForensics, and Facebook @Champlainforensics to see other important information pertaining to our project!

-The post Social Networking Sites and Digital Forensics appeared first on The Leahy Center for Digital Investigation.
+The post Windows Store and Apps Analysis – MUS2019 appeared first on The Leahy Center for Digital Forensics & Cybersecurity.